SaltumDis/flutter_image_compress/README.md

 ```

-If your image width is smaller than minWidth or height samller than minHeight, scale will be 1, that is, the size will not change.
+If your image width is smaller than width or height samller than height, scale will be 1, that is, the size will not change.

 ### rotate